w3f/Grants-Program/Pocket4D.md

 ### Team's experience

-* Michael So, founder of FireStack, Serial entrepreneur.
+* Michael So, founder of FireStack, serial entrepreneur.
 Proficient in JavaScript, React Native, Flutter and other front-end programming languages.
 He devoted to blockchain for many years, leading token investment, wallet, blockchain game platform and other projects, and has accumulated rich experience in blockchain theories and practice.
 * Dao Zi, front-end architect, proficient in Flutter.
 As a leading member in Mobike, he led the team to develop the Mobike Applications and makes it easy and fast to add flutter to existing mobile applications.